-When starting, stopping and restarting CDH components, always use the service (8) command rather than running scripts in /etc/init.d directly.
-This is important because service sets the current working directory to / and removes most environment variables (passing only LANG and TERM), to create a predictable environment for the service.
-If you run the scripts in /etc/init.d, locally-set environment variables could produce unpredictable results.
-If you install CDH from RPMs, service will be installed as part of the Linux Standard Base (LSB).
+Use the service command to start, stop, and restart CDH components, rather than running scripts in /etc/init.d directly.
+The service command creates a predictable environment by setting the current working directory to / and removing most environment variables (passing only LANG and TERM).
+With /etc/init.d, existing environment variables remain in force and can produce unpredictable results.
+When you install CDH from packages, service is installed as part of the Linux Standard Base (LSB).